interexchange/omniauth-interexchange/README.md

 # OmniAuth InterExchange

-WorkAbroad OAuth2 Strategy for OmniAuth.
+InterExchange OAuth2 Strategy for OmniAuth.

 Supports the OAuth 2.0 server-side and client-side flows.